wp-plugins/subscribe2/ReadMe.txt

 = Version 6.4 by Matthew Robinson =

-* Wrapped all KEYWORDS in curly brackets {} so capitalised keywords can be used incontent without being replaced
+* Wrapped all KEYWORDS in curly brackets {} so capitalised keywords can be used in content without being replaced
 * Added support for Custom Taxonomies - thanks to Ian Dunn
 * Added feature to allow commenters on your blog to subscribe when commenting (requires WordPress 2.9+)
 * Improved and updated some of the jQuery ready for WordPress 3.2